-Resolution 750 (Rev. WRC-19) already contains unwanted emissions limits applicable to GSO FSS (Earth-to-space) networks in the band 51.4-52.4 GHz for the protection of EESS (passive) in the band 52.6-54.25 GHz.
-However, NGSO FSS unwanted emissions limits are not specified.
+Resolution 750 (Rev. WRC-19) already contains mandatory unwanted emission limits applicable to GSO FSS (Earth-to-space) networks in the band 51.4-52.4 GHz for the protection of EESS (passive) in the band 52.6-54.25 GHz.
+However, NGSO FSS unwanted emission limits are not specified.

-The activities under WRC-27 agenda item 1.3 should develop the relevant corresponding limits for NGSO FSS (Earth-to-space) networks in the band 51.4-52.4 GHz taking into account possible aggregation effects with the use of this band by gateway Earth stations transmitting to GSO FSS networks, including the possible need for adjustments to those existing limits in Resolution 750 (Rev. WRC-19), as stipulated in recognizing j) and resolves 2) of Resolution 130 (WRC-23).
+The activities under WRC-27 Agenda item 1.3 should develop the relevant corresponding limits for NGSO FSS (Earth-to-space) networks in the band 51.4-52.4 GHz taking into account aggregation effects with the existing use of this band by gateway Earth stations transmitting to GSO FSS networks.
+Additionally, due to aggregation effects, there may be a need to adjust the existing GSO FSS limits in Resolution 750 (Rev. WRC-19), as stipulated in recognizing j) and resolves 2) of Resolution 130 (WRC-23).